 A huge amount of information and facilities for amateur radio are now available on the internet.
 Not just where to buy your next piece of equipment, but web receivers to listen to live signals, real time data on solar activity and propagation, and programs you can download for logging, data modes, signal analysis and circuit design.
 There is no way that this article can cover all the available resources, but I just hope to show you some interesting examples.
-The links to the sites listed here were checked in mid December 2015, and the programs listed work under Windows 7 (at least).
+The links to the sites were first listed in December 2015 and checked again in December 2018, and the programs listed work under Windows 7 (at least).

 A number of web